himanshu-hs3773/Daffodils.ai/Readme.txt

-Machine Learning Project -
+# Dafodils.ai- Text and Story Generator Tool
 Nipun Dixit nd1462- Himanshu Singh hs3773

-Text Generator Model with LSTM Recurrent Neural Network
+## Text Generator Model with LSTM Recurrent Neural Network ##

 In this Project firstly we try to develop a Word-Level Neural Network model and used it to Generate the text where it will predict the probability of the occurence of the next word in the sequence which will be based upon the word which has already been observed in the sequence.